Noise phobia in dogs: Medications

 Many of these medications are not specifically available in veterinary formulations but may still be prescribed by a veterinarian as an extra-label drug.

 Possible negative effects of medication in dogs

-Side-effects, drug interactions, and allergenic sensitivities are concerns when administering any medication to your dog.
+Side-effects, drug interactions, and allergenic sensitivities are concerns when administering any medication to a person's dog.
 The Canine Liver Disease Foundation claims that many common drugs also can lead to liver damage in dogs, although they do not specifically cite any of the abovementioned drugs prescribed for dog anxiety.

 Some drugs may result in sedation or general mood alteration of a dog.
 The website for Clomicalm (Clomipramine Hydrochloride) states it does not alter a dog's personality or sedate it, but does list lethargy/depression, vomiting, diarrhea, and an elevation in liver enzymes as possible results.

 Pressure wraps

 Several "pressure wraps" or "body wraps" have appeared for sale to address the problem of dog noise anxiety.
 Dr. Donald Heagren, DVM, has cited the success one retail brand of pressure wrap, in regards to helping dogs deal with fireworks, while Dr. Shereen Farber, OTR, has similarly vouched for the successful functioning of another called The Anxiety Wrap.

 There are existing theories to explain the effectiveness of maintained body pressure in treating a dog's noise anxiety, although there are not yet any existing studies specifically examining this treatment in this specific context.
 The mechanism that allows pressure to treat other forms of anxiety in humans and other animals may be responsible for any successes.

 One example of successful treatment of anxiety through application of constant body pressure by a wrap is that of Temple Grandin's "hug machine".
 Temple Grandin, after seeing how cattle would calm down while being put into a squeeze chute to receive their shots, developed a machine based on the same principle to treat the anxiety resulting from her own autism.
 Her "hug machines" function by maintaining a constant pressure on the body, leading to a reduction in anxiety.

 Linda Tellington-Jones' "TTouch" technique, designed as a way of relaxing and training horses and eventually adapted to dogs as well, sometimes utilizes an ace bandage wrapped around the animal.
 Body wraps are also used to extend the benefits of the other aspects of the treatment.